NBCBLK28: Finding Her Voice: 'Black-ish' Star Yara Shahidi Wants to Holler

 No doubt.

-Shahidi's mom, Keri, is her manager.
-Tracee Ellis Ross and Anthony Anderson play her TV parents.
-She stars on a show about the tight line that "woke" black folks walk when living that upper middle-class lifestyle.
+Tracee Ellis Ross and Anthony Anderson play Shahidi's TV parents on a show about the tight line that "woke" black folks walk when living that upper middle-class lifestyle.
 (This season alone on "black-ish" is one for the record books, especially the episode that directly dealt with the outcome of the 2016 presidential election.)

 Shahidi is also a role model whose fans praise her for being down to earth despite her celebrity.
 She guest edited the December issue of Teen Vogue, and in that issue she talked of school, representation and youth activism.
 She is a great proponent of education - specifically in the STEM fields - and she takes her studies seriously.
 Some days she will have a 15-hour study marathon, and the next day she will binge on doing nothing.
 That's how she maintains her balance.